kanbanyte/sepa/assessments/plan.md

 In the event that the data gathered, and subsequently used to train the model is unsubstantial in documenting a variety of lighting conditions the system is prone to failure.
-Ensuring the data gathered is in a variety of lighting conditions is crucial to ensuring success, alongside this modifying data to include defections such as colour variations, misalignment and rotation can help the model work more effectively.
+Ensuring the data gathered is in a variety of lighting conditions is crucial to ensuring success, alongside this modifying data to include distortions such as colour variations, misalignment and rotation can help the model work more effectively.

 #### Risk 3
 **Updates of software.**\